kragen/derctuo/markdown/oscillating-flexion.md

 parallel cables oscillating in simple sinusoidal motion in quadrature, carved from ASTM A36 steel, each 100 μm square.
 According to [Machine Teeth](machine-teeth.md)
-A36 yields at 250 MPa, and its Young's modulus is 200 GPa.
-It weighs 7.9 g/cc, so if they're 200 mm long, each weighs about 16 mg.
-Suppose they're oscillating longitudinally at 3 kHz by a distance of 100 μm.
+A36 yields at 250 MPa, and its Young’s modulus is 200 GPa.
+It weighs 7.9 g/cc, so if they’re 200 mm long, each weighs about 16 mg.
+Suppose they’re oscillating longitudinally at 3 kHz by a distance of 100 μm.
-Their peak speed is only 1.9 m/s, but their peak acceleration is 36 km/s/s, 3600 gees, which requires about 570 mN peak acceleration force, working out to 57 MPa, comfortably below A36's yield stress.
+Their peak speed is only 1.9 m/s, but their peak acceleration is 36 km/s/s, 3600 gees, which requires about 570 mN peak acceleration force, working out to 57 MPa, comfortably below A36’s yield stress.
 Such a stress will elongate the wire by 0.03%.
-If the one or two wires actively transmitting power at any given time are loaded sinusoidally up to 125 MPa, the peak power transmitted on a wire is 2.4 watts, but about 1.1 W of that is "returned" during the return stroke for the wire.
+If the one or two wires actively transmitting power at any given time are loaded sinusoidally up to 125 MPa, the peak power transmitted on a wire is 2.4 watts, but about 1.1 W of that is “returned” during the return stroke for the wire.
 I think this means that the total net power is consistently about 1.3 watts for the whole assemblage.